 As for the second pair (my ‘marathon shoes’), I save them until around 4 to 5 weeks before the marathon, then introduce them into the mix.
 I’ll alternate the 2 pairs until the marathon shoes have around 50 miles in them.
 Then they’re ready.

-Here are a selection of my top marathon training and running shoes for the guys for this season:
+There are countless models that could have made the list!
+Here is a selection of my top marathon training and running shoes this season:

 – Great for rookie runners